nnellans/terraform-guide/README.md

 # Data Sources
 - Data Sources are Read-Only!!!
-- Data Sources fetch up-to-date information from your providers (Azure, AWS, etc.) each time you run terraform
+- Data Sources fetch up-to-date information from your providers (Azure, AWS, etc.) each time you run terraform CLI
 - Each provider has their own list of supported Data Sources

 ### Defining a Data Source